We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 What Is a Good MaP Score for a Toilet?

 A good MaP score is 500 grams or higher, which clears the needs of most households, and 1,000 grams is the maximum and the gold standard.
-The TOTO Drake hits 1,000 grams and the UltraMax II reaches 800 grams, so both are well above the threshold for excellent flushing.
+Both the TOTO Drake and the UltraMax II hit the full 1,000 grams, so both are at the very top of the scale for flushing.

 MaP testing measures grams of waste cleared in one flush, and experts generally consider 350 grams the minimum for acceptable performance, 500 to 600 grams good, and 800 grams and up excellent.
 A 1,000 gram score means a toilet clears essentially any realistic household load in one flush.
-By that standard the Drake is at the top of the scale and the UltraMax II is firmly in the excellent range, so flushing will not be a weak point with either.
+By that standard both the Drake and the UltraMax II sit at the top of the scale, so flushing will not be a weak point with either.

 Do the Drake and UltraMax II Fit the Same Plumbing?